sashakolpakov/dire-jax/paper/paper.md

 # Benchmarks

-A few benchmark below provide some visuals regarding the global structure changes or preservation by various methods, such as
+A few benchmark below provide some visuals regarding the global structure changes or preservation by various methods, such as:

 ## Dataset: Disk Uniform